Teng-Shih-Wei/rst_demo/doc/index.rst

    (gdb) quit

 If CONFIG_XIP=y, you need to burn the program (zephyr.bin) into flash memory.

-You can download the package `AMZ_FREERTOS`_, and enter to the folder "<amazon-freertos>/vendors/andes/tools/".
+Download the package `AMZ_FREERTOS`_, and enter the folder "<amazon-freertos>/vendors/andes/tools/".
+Execute script to burn the program.

 .. code-block:: console